-Attendees must give a session, or help with one, or otherwise volunteer or contribute in some way to support the event.
+Attendees must hold a session, or help with one, or otherwise volunteer or contribute in some way to support the event.

 All presentations are scheduled the day they happen.
 Prepare in advance, but come early to get a slot on the session wall.
 The people present at the event will select the session they want to see.

 Presenters are encouraged to make sure that notes/slides/audio/video of their presentations are published on the web for the benefit of all and those who can’t be present.

 The 45-minute sessions are at the core of every BarCamp and provide ample time for presenting a short talk, discussing new ideas or sharing case studies followed up by an open discussion.